 Disadvantages

-- Opening and closing are difficult for blades
+- Opening and closing are difficult for the blades

 - There is a little play when using the blade in the open position

 This is one of the best affordable whittling pocket knives you will get on the market.
-It is made of a very simple design that ensures that it becomes easy to carry in your pocket.
+It is made with an effortless design that makes it easy to carry in your pocket.

-Unlike the tri jack, this has two blades; (a Detail knife that is 1-1/2 inch and the 2-inch Roughing Knife) which are made using carbon spring steel for better edge retention.
-The blades are well sharpened before they are packed to save you the time you would use in sharpening.
+Unlike the tri-jack, this has two blades (a detail knife of 1-1/2 inches and a roughing knife of 2 inches), both made using carbon spring steel for better edge retention.
+The blades are well-sharpened before they are packed to save you the time you would use in sharpening.

-The two blades are made in such a way that it is easy to fold them into a well-designed handle that is slightly bowed.
-They have ensured that the handle is made comfortable by covering the frame of the handle which is made from aluminum with wood veneer inlay.
+The two blades are made so that it is easy to fold them into a well-designed handle that is slightly bowed.
+They have ensured the grip is comfortable by covering its aluminum frame with a wood veneer inlay.
 The bow-like shape and the making of the handle ensure that comfortability is sustained for a long time when whittling.

 The common problem we noted from the flex cut knives is the difficulty we experienced in opening and closing the blades.